VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 > By default, ReSharper maintains a list of all processes that are launched by the executed tests.
 If some of theses processes do not exit after the test execution is over, ReSharper will suggest you to terminate the process.
 If your setup requires some processes started by the tests to continue running, you can clear this checkbox to avoid unnecessary notifications.

-Since this project launches diff tools, it will trigger this feature an a dialog will show:
+Since this project launches diff tools, it will trigger this feature and a dialog will show:

 > All unit tests are finished, but child processes spawned by the test runner process are still running.
 Terminate child process?